 - Please note that financial aid documentation must be provided well in advance of registration deadlines.
 Students run the risk of not receiving financial aid in time to register for classes if the financial aid process is not in process prior to the registration period.

-- Non-matriculating students are not eligible for financial aid (see tuition payment plan information).
+- Non-matriculating and certificate-only students are not eligible for financial aid (see tuition payment plan information).

 - Start the financial aid process early – at least one month prior to registration.

 - Each semester all students must contact the appropriate department chair or program advisor for consultation on course selection and approval for courses.
 Departmental approval may be obtained on-site, by phone or email.
-Students may utilize the mail-in registration, on-site registration (usually scheduled two weeks prior to the beginning of classes), or email/scan or FAX registration forms accompanied by approval.
-New and non-matriculated student registration forms are sent to and processed by the Admissions Office.
+Students may register by mail, on-site, FAX or email.
+All registration forms must be accompanied by advisor approval.
+New and certificate-only student registration forms are sent to and processed by the Admissions Office.
 Continuing student registrations are sent directly to and processed by the Office of the University Registrar.

 - Continuing students without pending financial aid are encouraged to register by mail

-- Online students may mail, email, or FAX (914-594-4292) the completed registration form to Admissions for processing and signatures.
+- Online students may mail the completed registration form to Admissions for processing and signatures.
 Please note the extended registration deadline for online students on the Registration Calendar.

-- New students and non-matriculating student can access registration information and forms by clicking here.
+- New students may access registration information and forms by clicking here.

 - Continuing students can access online registration forms and information from the Registrar’s website.